hashfrag/rfm_analysis/README.md

 https://public.tableau.com/app/profile/ovidijus.pelakauskas/viz/M3S3RFM_17335051289480/Dashboard1 </br>

 ## Goal of the Project
-Conduct a Customer Segmentation analysis and create a dashboard that would be helpful for future Customer Segmentation task.
+While working with the data from Online Commerce Store, conduct a Customer Segmentation analysis and create a dashboard that would be helpful for future Customer Segmentation tasks.
 The users will be segmented based on 3 metrics - Recency, Frequency, and overall Monetary value for the business.
 <br><br>